Magical little cottage for 4, near the Ceredigion Coastal Path and spectacular beaches

 Specifics.

-• Booking conditions: 3-night or 4 night minimum stay (checking in Friday or Monday).
+- Booking conditions: 3-night or 4 night minimum stay (checking in Friday or Monday).
 Strictly no use of candles, and no EV charging from the house.
 Children must not be left unattended in the garden as deep pond / small river.
-No children under 10 on crogloft due to steep ladder.
+No children under 10 in crogloft (reading nook) due to steep ladder access.

 Join Kip to book.